Model Reduction for Switched Linear Systems via Generalized Lyapunov Equations

-The goal of \MOR is thus to derive the matrices $\fV,\fW$ in a computationally efficient and robust way such that the error $\out-\reduce{\out}$ is small in a given norm.
-One such way, presented in \cite{PonGB20}, is to solve \GLEs to obtain the projection matrices $\fV,\fW$ and thus the reduced system \eqref{eqn:sDAE:ROM:matrices}.
-For this reason, efficiently solving the large-scale generalized Lyapunov equation becomes crucial for \MOR.
+The goal of \MOR is thus to derive the matrices $\fV,\fW$ in a computationally efficient and robust way, such that the error $\out-\reduce{\out}$ is small in a given norm.
+One approach, presented in \cite{PonGB20}, is to solve a pair of \emph{generalized Lyapunov equations} (\GLEs) of the form